CodyWallbridge/ProjectManagement/project-charter.md

 1. Develop the system structure of U↑ the by the end of the first sprint.
 The developers will accomplish this goal by:
     - Researching the issue of communication over sockets between the server and clients.
     - Developing a document where it outlines how the system is going to work, what technologies are going to be used and explaining the choices that they made.

 Accomplishing this goal will ensure we have a good foundation when implementing the structure.

 2. Implement the system structure of U↑ the by the end of the first quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
-    - Having daily meetings to check up on the work people is doing.
+    - Having daily meetings to check up on the work people are doing.

 Accomplishing this goal will ensure we have a strong foundation when implementing future features.

 3. Basic Call processing by the end of the first quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
-    - Having daily meetings to check up on the work people is doing.
+    - Having daily meetings to check up on the work people are doing.

 Accomplishing this goal will ensure that our clients can successfully call whoever they need to reach.

 4. Dialing Plan Processing by the end of the second quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
-    - Having daily meetings to check up on the work people is doing.
+    - Having daily meetings to check up on the work people are doing.

 Accomplishing this goal will ensure that our clients don't have to worry about reaching the right person when dialing someone.

 5. System Console by the end of the second quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
-    - Having daily meetings to check up on the work people is doing.
+    - Having daily meetings to check up on the work people are doing.

 Accomplishing this goal will ensure that our clients have unique accounts.

 6. Users can create accounts by the end of the third quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
-    - Having daily meetings to check up on the work people is doing.
+    - Having daily meetings to check up on the work people are doing.

 Accomplishing this goal will ensure that our clients have personal accounts and can make and receive calls.

 7. Load balancing calls by the end of the third quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
-    - Having daily meetings to check up on the work people is doing.
+    - Having daily meetings to check up on the work people are doing.

 Accomplishing this goal will ensure that our servers wont be overloaded by the users.

 8. Billing user calls by the end of the third quarter.
 The developers will accomplish this goal by:
     - Making user stories and breaking them down into tasks.
     - Having daily meetings to check up on the work people is doing.

 Accomplishing this goal will ensure that our company gets paid so that we can keep developing this project.

 ### 3.2 High-Level Requirements